 For aldgamycin N (2) a much more complex approach was needed by Fürstner and co-workers.
 One major challenge was the synthesis of both sugar moieties.
-First aldgarose precursor 20 was targeted as shown in Scheme 4.
-Therefore, fragment 16 was transformed into the silyl enol ether and the following hetereo Diels Alder reaction with subsequent acidic deprotection gave unsaturated ketone in good enantioselectivity and yield.
-Diastereoselective epoxidation under basic conditions was followed by TIPS protection and addition of vinyl magnesium bromide yielding in 18 in 46% yield over 3 steps.
-The terminal aklene was then epoxidized and the epoxide was opened by hydride.
-The diol was then transformed into the carbonate, at the same time TIPS protection group was cleaved.
+First, aldgarose precursor 20 was targeted as shown in Scheme 4.
+Therefore, fragment 16 was transformed into the silyl enol ether and the following hetero Diels-Alder reaction with subsequent acidic deprotection gave unsaturated ketone in good enantioselectivity and yield.
+Diastereoselective epoxidation under basic conditions was followed by TIPS protection and the addition of vinyl magnesium bromide yielding 18 in 46% yield over 3 steps.
+The terminal alkene was then epoxidized and the epoxide was opened by hydride.
+The diol was then transformed into the carbonate, and at the same time, TIPS protection group was cleaved.
 The free alcohol was again protected, this time as acetate and also the acetal was acetate protected yielding in 19 in 5 steps from 18.
 Then the acetal was further changed to the shown trichloroacetimidate as a suitable coupling partner.

 The mycinose sugar 25 was synthesized from 21 by first bromination and then methylation to fragment 22.
 Then alkene reduction was followed by debromination.
 Reduction of the ester to the aldehyde was followed by the formation of the desired pyranose form 21.
 Again, transformation into the trichloroacetimidate 25 then facilitated the following coupling.

 Finally, with all fragments in hand, the Fürstner group was able to assemble aldgamycin as shown in Scheme 5.
 First western fragment 6 was transformed into ketone 26 by PMB protection and oxidation of the alkene.
-Then addition of the eastern fragment was achieved using again the lithiated fragment 10 followed bt acidic deprotection.
+The addition of the eastern fragment was achieved using again the lithiated fragment 10 followed by acidic deprotection.
 Both diastereomers could be separated in this step and both were used for the determination of the absolute configuration of the tertiary alcohol (only the correct one is shown).
-Again, stannoxane mediated transesterification successfully enabled the macrolide formation.
+Again, stannoxane-mediated transesterification successfully enabled the macrolide formation.
 With 4 in hand, the first sugar moiety was introduced.
-Therefore tertiary alcohol was TES protected and PMB was deprotected.
-Addition of trichloroacetimidat under Lewis acidic conditions indeed gave the desired aldgarose 29 as a single isomer after silyl deprotection.
+Therefore tertiary alcohol was TES-protected and PMB was deprotected.
+The addition of trichloroacetimidate under Lewis acidic conditions indeed gave the desired aldgarose 29 as a single isomer after silyl deprotection.
 The authors highlighted that a late-stage introduction of the sugar was not possible due to the attack of free alcohol to the ketone (not shown).
 Alkyne 29 was then transformed into an unsaturated ketone by first hydrostannylation followed by oxidation to the ketone 30.
-For the completion of the total synthesis sugar 25 was coupled with the free, primary alcohol, however, only low stereocontrol was observed.
+For the completion of the total synthesis, sugar 25 was coupled with the free, primary alcohol, however, only low stereocontrol was observed.
 The desired isomer could be isolated and carbonate cleavage liberated aldgamycin N (1).

 In total, the Fürstner group successfully could establish a synthetic route to a few macrolides.
-They could proof the suitability of this route with the synthesis of mycinolide IV (1) and aldgamycin N (2).
-Both polyketides were synthesized using an unified approach.
+They could prove the suitability of this route with the synthesis of mycinolide IV (1) and aldgamycin N (2).
+Both polyketides were synthesized using a unified approach.
 During the synthesis, the authors describe several challenges like the asymmetric vinylogous aldol reaction, the transesterification and the synthesis of aldgarose.